Invitation to conference: Grandparenting. Intergenerational relations in consumer society

 Where: Aalborg, Denmark

-Associate Professor Shannon Hebblethwaite, Concordia University, Montreal, Canada, will speak on: ‘Negotiating grandparenting: Ambivalence and generativity in family leisure’ (confirmed)
+11:00-11:45 Shannon Hebblethwaite ‘Negotiating grandparenting: Ambivalence and generativity in family

-The conference is open, and everyone is welcome to participate, also without presenting, but please sign up by mail: firstname.lastname@example.org.
+The conference is open, and everyone is welcome to participate, also without presenting.
+If you wish to participate please sign up before 9 August 2019 by mail: firstname.lastname@example.org.